Azazel (miniseries): New Russian Version

 In August 2022, Plus Studios has announces the completion of the filming of the new Azazel adaptation based on the bestseller by Boris Akunin.
 An aspiring detective lives in an alternative year of 2023, with modern technology and robotics helping him investigate.
 At the same time, Russia is still a monarchical system, since the only revolution that the country has experienced is technological.
-It was premiered on Kinopoisk HD streaming service on January 2023.
+It was premiered on Kinopoisk HD streaming service in January 2023.

 According to the sources, the official synopsis is that The October revolution did not take place, the Bolsheviks did not come to power, and Czar Nicholas III (played by Maksim Matveev) shares the government of the country with the progressive Prime Minister Dmitry Orlov (Evgeniy Stychkin).
 At this time, 20-year-old Erast Fandorin begins his career in the detective police department.
 Being engaged in not the most interesting work, he learns strange news: the owner of an oil pipeline company, a young millionaire, shoots himself in the temple in the center of Petrograd in front of dozens of people.
 Suicide falls on the camera recording of the police robot.
 Fandorin suspects that the case is more complicated than it seems, and takes on his first serious investigation.